 The Sky Is Not the Limit: SpaceX Innovations Disrupting Galactic Travel

-Although Jeff Bezos safely landed the first unmanned rocket booster (New Shephard) through his rival space company Blue Origin, SpaceX were the first to successfully land their rocket booster, Falcon 9, after a mission that took them deeper into space and, crucially, reuse it.
+Although Jeff Bezos safely landed the first unmanned rocket booster (New Shephard) through his rival space company Blue Origin, SpaceX was the first to successfully land their rocket booster, Falcon 9, after a mission that took them deeper into space and, crucially, reuses it.

 Bezos didn’t let SpaceX forget who first achieved this milestone, or close to it at least.
 In a smug tweet, he said: “Congrats @SpaceX on landing Falcon’s suborbital booster stage.
 Welcome to the club!”.
 This tweet sank quicker than you can say “to infinity and beyond” with aerospace junkies and professionals criticizing his sportsmanship and pointing out that Musk’s very public victory was more complex and historic than Bezos’ private launch.